MaudBoucherit/mushrooms/src/README.md

 ## Data description
 Released on 2017-12-07
-Last update on 2017-12-08
+Last update on 2017-12-09

 [descr_stat.R](descr_stat.R) is a R script that does some description of the clean data.
-It create and save bar plots, one for each explanatory variable.
+It creates and saves bar plots, one for each explanatory variable.

 **usage:** `Rscript src/descr_stat.R results/clean_mushrooms.csv`

 ## Modelling - Decision tree
 Released on 2017-12-07
-Last update on 2017-12-07
+Last update on 2017-12-09

 [decision_tree.py](decision_tree.py) is a Python script that build a decision tree to the data and produce the associate visualization.

-**usage:** `python src/decision_tree.py results/clean_mushrooms.csv`
+1. load the data and split it into training and test sets
+2. build a decision tree fitting the training set
+3. plot the decision tree and save as png
+4. calculate prediction rates and save as csv

+**usage:** `Rscript src/decision_tree.R results/clean_mushrooms.csv results/predictions.csv results/tree.png`